Belarusian Americans: Education and culture

 There are several organizations in the United States that have developed a system of secondary schools in places with communities of Belarusian descent.
 These organizations have the goal of teaching the language, culture, and religious traditions of Belarus.
 Thus the Belarusian culture is represented by choirs, theatrical groups, and musical and dance ensembles.
 One of the more prominent associations is the Belarusan American Association.

-Red, white, black and green colours dominate in the national costume.
+Red, white, black and green colors dominate in the national costume.
 The national costumes differ depending on the region of Belarus.
 In the 1950s the St. Euphrosynia Belarusian Orthodox Church was created in South River, New Jersey.

 Cuisine

 Belarusian cuisine has left a trace in the life of the Americans.
 One of the proofs is the traditional bagel.
 The Americans also know Belarusian pierogi, kielbasy and cabbages.
 The Belarusian cuisine is dominated by various grains, potatoes, beef, pork and mushrooms.
-Actually, many dishes are cooked from potatoes; for example, draniki, babka, etc. There are also dishes similar to the ones of neighbouring countries (Lithuania, Latvia, Russia, Poland): cabbage rolls, bortsch, cold beetroot soup or meat jelly.
+Actually, many dishes are cooked from potatoes; for example, draniki, babka, etc. There are also dishes similar to the ones of neighboring countries (Lithuania, Latvia, Ukraine, Russia, Poland): cabbage rolls, bortsch, cold beetroot soup or meat jelly.